Image Fusion via Vision-Language Model: Method

-\bfsection{Component \uppercase\expandafter{\romannumeral3}: Vision feature decoding} Finally, the fused visual feature is input into a decoder comprising $N$ layers of Restormer \cite{DBLP:conf/cvpr/ZamirA0HK022} and CNN blocks, from which the fused image is output, denoted as $I_F = \mathcal{D}(\Phi^V_F)$. $I_F$ refers to the final output fusion image of FILM.
+\bfsection{Component \uppercase\expandafter{\romannumeral3}: Vision Feature Decoding} Finally, the fused visual feature $\Phi^V_F$ is input into the image decoder $\mathcal{D}$, comprising $N$ layers of Restormer \cite{DBLP:conf/cvpr/ZamirA0HK022} and CNN \cite{HeZRS16} blocks, from which the fused image is output, denoted as $I_F = \mathcal{D}(\Phi^V_F)$. $I_F$ refers to the final output fusion image of FILM.